Why Windcall Might Be Right For You

 If you are selected, we will send you more information about the specific sites.
 Not every site works for everyone and we will work with you to match you to the best site according to your available dates and the best location for you.

 Most Windcall Residents are people of color who have been tremendously and positively impacted by Windcall.
-We strive to create an environment that is supportive of them given the limitations of the locations, which are not in areas where people of color are the majority.
+We strive to create an environment that is supportive given the limitations of the locations, which are not in areas where people of color are the majority.
 A major way we do that is creating cohorts where the majority or all of the Residents are people of color.
 Many of our coaches are people of color and they are also a resource to you during the Residency.
 We encourage you to bring up any concerns or issues you encounter during the Residency or Mindful Breather.

 All Windcall sites have comfortable accommodations in pristine natural settings.